Old Colony Memorial (newspaper)

-The Old Colony Memorial (est.1822) is a semiweekly newspaper published in Plymouth, Massachusetts.
-Gannett owns the paper; previous owners include the George W. Prescott Publishing Co. and the Memorial Press Group.
+The Old Colony Memorial (est. 1822) is a semiweekly newspaper published in Plymouth, Massachusetts.
+USA Today Co. owns the paper; previous owners include the George W. Prescott Publishing Co. and the Memorial Press Group.

 History

 19th century

 The Old Colony Memorial began in 1822.
 Publishers have included George F. Andrews, Winslow W. Avery, Allen Danforth, James A. Danforth, Charles Carroll Doten, William T. Hollis, John Morisey, Thomas Prince, James Thurber.
 Among the editors: Joseph Francis Bittinger.

 In the 1830s, "connected with the printing office [was] a newspaper reading room where intelligence from various quarters [were] daily received, and [was] a pleasant resort for the reading gentlemen at their leisure hours.
 Under the same roof [was] a book-store and bindery, and a circulating library."
 In the 19th century its main competitor was the Plymouth Rock newspaper.
 In the 1880s the O.C.
 Memorial office stood on Court Street near Shirley Square, and by the 1900s on Middle Street.